-Marketing should be more than having some business cards printed, putting an ad in the local paper or placing a sign on the pavement and waiting for the customers to come flooding in.
+Marketing should be more than just having some business cards printed, building a website, or putting an ad in the local paper and waiting for the customers to come flooding in.
 Preparing a marketing strategy will help you think about where your business will fit into the market and how to get it there.
 It is no good creating a fantastic product or service if nobody knows about it.